blackberry/Stepruder/README.md

 # Stepruder

 This is a pen-testing tool inspired by well-known Burp tool [Intruder](https://portswigger.net/burp/documentation/desktop/tools/intruder) and relatively new Burp extension [Stepper](https://portswigger.net/bappstore/065d156ecefd480fa3efa36e05d55f77), hence the name - Stepruder.
 Similar to Stepper, the tool allows building long request sequences with inter-dependent requests and responses and ability to define in-request variables.
 On top of that, Stepruder adds the Intruder-like capability of injecting payloads from wordlists.
-By combining these together we get a powerfool tool to automate app-level fuzzing within the complex transactions.
+By combining these together, we get a powerfool tool to automate app-level fuzzing within the complex transactions.

 ## Getting Started